IM (1999); GM (2002).

 In 2006, Ni topped the scoring with countryman Bu Xiangzhi with 7.5/9 at the 9th World University Chess Championship in Nigeria.
 He participated in the Russia-China Matches of 2004, 2006, 2007, 2008, 2009 and China - Russia (2010) where he captained the Chinese men's team to a victory over Russia (the men and women's team won the overall margin as well).
 He also played for China in the King's Tournament summit match between China and Romania in November 2014, helping his side to victory.
 He is also a member of the Chinese side that is participating in the China-Russia Challenge Match (2015), the second stage of which is completed late in 2015.

-Ni Hua plays for Shanghai Jianqiao Academy team in the Chinese Chess League, and in the 2012 season, he scored 13.5/22 on top board, helping his team to first place.
+<Chinese League> Ni Hua plays for Shanghai Jianqiao Academy team in the Chinese Chess League, and in the 2012 season, he scored 13.5/22 on top board, helping his team to first place.
 He again played top board for his Shanghai team in 2013, scoring 15/22 with his team placing =2nd (3rd on tiebreak) out of 12.
-(2) So far after 15 rounds (September 2014), with Ni Hua again played top board for Shanghai in 2014, when it placed fourth, and in 2015, when it also placed fourth.
+(2) Ni Hua again played top board for Shanghai in 2014, when it placed fourth, and in 2015, when it also placed fourth.

 Ratings and rankings: